flootr/peew/README.md

 # saml
 parses xml using [sax.js](https://github.com/isaacs/sax-js).

 **Note:** This project is under active development.
-Consider that there will be changes on the API until a release of 1.0.0.
+Consider that there will be **breaking** changes on the API until a release of 1.0.0.

 ## API